 We are pleased to announce that the AIVC 2022 Conference “Ventilation Challenges in a changing world" is now accepting abstracts & proposals for topical sessions.
 The Conference will be held on October 5-6, 2022, at the Hilton Hotel, in Rotterdam, the Netherlands.
 It will be a joint event combined with the 10th TightVent and the 8th venticool conferences.

 Submitted by Maria.Kapsalaki on Wed, 11/24/2021 - 10:17

-The 42nd AIVC conference: "Ventilation Challenges in a Changing World" will be held in the city of Rotterdam, the Netherlands together with the 10th TightVent and the 8th venticool conferences on October 5-6, 2022.
+The 42nd AIVC conference: "Ventilation Challenges in a Changing World" was held in the city of Rotterdam, the Netherlands together with the 10th TightVent and the 8th venticool conferences on October 5-6, 2022.

 Submitted by Maria.Kapsalaki on Thu, 02/06/2020 - 17:10